Click Here To »

-In simple words, Statement of purpose defines what you want to do, on contradiction with the Personal statement which defines you and who you are as a person.
-Both of them have a unique role to play for the enrollment on the grad college program that you are applying for.
+In simple words, the Statement of purpose defines what you want to do, in contradiction with the Personal statement which defines you and who you are as a person.
+Both of them have a unique role to play for the enrollment in the grad college program that you are applying for.

 A statement of purpose showcases your academic background and your skills relevant to the program you are applying for.
 It specifically lists down your career goals and exactly what you are aiming for, maybe a year down the line or five.
 It lets the college know what your research and extra curriculum interests are and helps it decided whether you are a complete fit for the program that you are enrolling for or not.